geeknik/my-awesome-stars/topics.md

 ## awesome

+- [hesreallyhim/awesome-claude-code](https://github.com/hesreallyhim/awesome-claude-code) - A curated list of awesome commands, files, and workflows for Claude Code
 - [sgxgsx/BlueToolkit](https://github.com/sgxgsx/BlueToolkit) - BlueToolkit is an extensible Bluetooth Classic vulnerability testing framework that helps uncover new and old vulnerabilities in Bluetooth-enabled devices.
 Could be used in the vulnerability research,
 - [EinGuterWaran/awesome-opensource-boilerplates](https://github.com/EinGuterWaran/awesome-opensource-boilerplates) - A curated list of production-ready and free SaaS boilerplates and starter templates.
 Build your next software-as-a-service project with battle-tested open source foundations.
 - [von-development/awesome-LangGraph](https://github.com/von-development/awesome-LangGraph) - A curated list of awesome projects, resources, and tools for building stateful, multi-actor applications with LangGraph 🦜🕸️